 - Day of Pentecost

-- Ordinary Time—the period following Pentecost until Advent Season, including two special celebrations:
+- Ordinary Time—the period following Pentecost until Advent Season, including three special celebrations:

 - Holy Trinity Sunday—the Sunday following Pentecost

 - All Saints Day—held the weekend after Halloween

 - Christ the King Sunday—the Sunday before Advent Season begins